 How The Past Lives On

 The thing is, these mental tyrant self-protective forces never entirely work.
-They weaken a heart; if we take Dick; the man who isn’t allowed to love his daughter or put her first; as an example.
-There is no real happiness in greed; ambition; and exploitation; even if it covers over trauma.
+They weaken a heart; if we take Dick; for example.
+The man who isn’t allowed to love his daughter or put her first.
+There’s no happiness in greed; ambition; and exploitation; even if it covers over trauma.

 There is a serious problem, though:

 To be in the grips of a mental tyrant; a seeming “friend;” only means you risk becoming a copy of those heartless people you needed long ago.
 Just as Lynne became to her daughter, Mary, selling her out to get her other daughter, Liz, elected to public office.
 On a platform running against gay marriage; something Mary needed.

 And, who really wants to live without a heart?